maanlamp/OBA-wrapper/README.md

 <br/>

 ## Getting started

-the recommended way to use this wrapper is through some sort of package manager, such as *NPM*:
+Install the module with a package manager:
 ```shell
 npm i github:maanlamp/OBA-wrapper
 ```

-This way, you are sure to get the latest version, and you can easily update using the package manager aswell.

-Since the wrapper is only client side (currently), you can just download the the entire `js` folder, and import `index.js` into your html as follows:
+Or just download the repo as a ZIP.

+### ES6 Module
+To use the es6 modules version, link to it in your html using a script tag:
 ```html
 <!DOCTYPE html>
 <html lang="en">